sympy/sympy/doc/src/guides/solving/solve-ode.md

 [Eq(f(x), C2*exp(x) + (C2*exp(2) - 2*E)*exp(-x)), Eq(g(x), C2*exp(x) - (C2*exp(2) - 2*E)*exp(-x))]
 ```

-## Define a Function of an Independent Variable
+## Option 2: Define a Function of an Independent Variable

 You may prefer to specify a function (for example $x$) of its independent
 variable (for example $t$), so that `x`, represents `x(t)`: